yash30201/chatapi/README.md

       + post initiate a conversation
       + post post a message with given room id
       + put read mark on a chat room
+  + Middlewares
+    + Json web token(jwt)
+      + Used to preprocess/configure the services provided by jwt middleware and exprote these modified services instead of original ones
 ---